ctrlplusb/easy-peasy/README.md

-> Hi 👋
 >
-> We are baking up the next version (v2.3.0).
+> We are baking up the next version (v2.4.0).
 You can see all the details within the [PR](https://github.com/ctrlplusb/easy-peasy/pull/181) and view the updated docs [here](https://github.com/ctrlplusb/easy-peasy/tree/next).
 >
-> Some of the important changes include introducing a new `selector` helper which deprecates the `select` helper, and the aliasing of the hooks to avoid some ambiguity.
->
-> Early testing and feedback would be super appreciated. 🙏

 <p>&nbsp;</p>
 <p align='center'>